 Contact the Embassy, by phoning the Duty Officer on +32 499 585 328 (outside normal working hours only).
 You will be asked to leave a message on the answering machine.
 The answering machine is monitored regularly and the Duty Officer at the Embassy will contact you as soon as possible.
 This is the only continuously monitored way to contact the Embassy outside of office hours.

 When you leave a message, clearly state your name, contact telephone number, the nature of the emergency, and where you are now.

 Replace your passport online

-Irish citizens aged 18 and over resident in Belgium, whose Irish passport is lost/stolen/damaged, can apply online for a new Passport and/or a Passport Card.
+Irish citizens (adults and minors) resident in Belgium, whose Irish passport is lost/stolen/damaged, can apply online for a new Passport and/or a Passport Card.

 Applying online saves time, costs less and does not require witnessing.
 For further information or to apply online visit the Passport Online website.